brabli/auto-carousel/README.md

 `gap: number` Gap between slides in pixels.

 `speed: number` Speed the carousel should move at.
-Set this based on vibe, `1` is the base speed while `0.5` is around half that speed while `2` is around double the speed, and so on.
+Set this based on vibe, `1` is the base speed while `0.5` is around half that speed while `2` is around double the speed and so on.

 `stopOnHover: boolean` Pauses the carousel if the mouse is hovered over it.
 Carousel resumes again once the mouse leaves.